-- The city of Beppu is serviced by a comprehensive public bus system, which provides easy access to campus.
+- The city of Beppu is serviced by a public bus system, which provides easy access to campus.
 As a student, you will be eligible to purchase a discounted yearly commuter bus pass.
 While you may own a car, you are not permitted to drive or park on campus.
-You may drive motorbikes to campus with proper permission.
+You may drive a motorbike to campus with proper permission from APU.

 - If you wish to do part-time work as an international student on a student visa, you are first required to apply for a work permit that allows you to work up to 28 hours per week part-time while school is in session.
 During breaks and vacations, you are permitted to work up to 40 hours a week.
 You can apply for this permit at the On-Campus Student Job Center after arriving at APU.
 Jobs are available both on and off campus.
-The average hourly wage is around 750-1000 JPY.
+The current minimum hourly wage in Oita Prefecture is 790 JPY.

 - What dining options are available on campus?

-- The APU cafeteria on campus serves breakfast, lunch and dinner and is open daily even when classes are not in session.
-Pacific Café is another option and serves lighter food such as sandwiches and ice cream.
+- The APU cafeteria on campus serves breakfast, lunch, and dinner and is open daily even when classes are not in session.
+Pacific Café is another option and serves other styles of food such as sandwiches and ice cream.
 This café is closed between semesters.

 - I am on a restricted diet.
 What options are available to accommodate this?

-- APU's cafeteria and café offer a variety of foods to meet the needs of those students with personal or religious diet requirements, such as vegetarian or halal.
+- APU's cafeteria and café offer a variety of foods to meet the needs of students with personal or religious diet requirements, such as offering vegetarian food or halal options.
 Additionally, AP House has over 40 communal kitchens that students are free to use to prepare their own meals.
-Some restaurants in Beppu offer vegan, vegetarian and halal options as well.
+Some restaurants in Beppu offer vegan, vegetarian, and halal options as well.